-6.4.1 General Compaction
+6.5.1 General Compaction

-- 1. Backfill material shall not be placed in the trench in such a way as to permit free-fall of the material until a minimum of 2 feet of cover is provided over the top of the pipe. - Backfill shall be maintained at proper moisture content so that the material is within 5% plus or minus of optimum moisture. - 3.
-Granular backfill shall be placed and compacted in a maximum of 12-inch lifts, and native material backfill shall be placed and compacted in a maximum of 24-inch lifts. - 4.
-Maximum density and optimum moisture will be determined using Method A of AASHTO T-99.
-Granular backfill material must meet 95% compaction, AASHTO T-99 within public streets and paved areas, and native backfill must meet 85% compaction of AASHTO T-99 in non-paved or unimproved areasAll listed compaction levels are based on the T-99 compaction requirements unless otherwise stated. - 3-5.
-Compaction testing is required at the minimum frequency of one (1) test every 100-feet of trench, unless otherwise specified by a Geotechnical Engineer. - 4-6.
-Native backfill used in Class A shall be compacted to at least 90% of maximum density above the pipe zone and to within 3 feet of the ground surface.
-The top 3 feet shall be compacted to at least 92% of maximum density. - 5-7.
-Imported trench backfill used for Class B, Class C, and the lower portions of Class D trenches where designated shall be mechanically compacted.
-The full trench depth to within 1 foot of the ground surface shall be compacted to a least 95% of maximum density.
-The top 1 foot shall be compacted to no less than 100% of maximum density prior to placement of asphalt concrete. - 6-8.
-Unless otherwise noted, the Contractor shall be responsible to provide the proper size, type, and specification of backfill.
+- A. Backfill material shall not be placed in the trench in such a way as to permit free-fall of the material until a minimum of 2-feet of cover is provided over the top of the pipe. - B. Backfill shall be maintained at proper moisture content so that the material is within 5-percent plus or minus of optimum moisture. - C. Granular backfill shall be placed and compacted in a maximum of 12-inch lifts, and native material backfill shall be placed and compacted in a maximum of 24-inch lifts. - D. Maximum density and optimum moisture will be determined using Method A of AASHTO T-99.
+Granular backfill material must meet 95-percent compaction, AASHTO T-99 within public streets and paved areas, and native backfill must meet 85-percent compaction of AASHTO T-99 in non-paved or unimproved areas. - E. Compaction testing is required at the minimum frequency of one (1) test every 100feet of trench, unless otherwise specified by a Geotechnical Developer's Engineer. - F. Native backfill used in Class A shall be compacted to at least 90-percent of maximum density above the pipe zone and to within 3-feet of the ground surface.
+The top 3-feet shall be compacted to at least 92-percent of maximum density. - G. Imported trench backfill used for Class B, Class C, and the lower portions of Class D trenches where designated shall be mechanically compacted.
+The full trench depth to within 1-foot of the ground surface shall be compacted to a least 95-percent of maximum density.
+The top 1-foot shall be compacted to no less than 100-percent of maximum density prior to placement of asphalt concrete.

+H. Unless otherwise noted, the Contractor shall be responsible to provide the proper size, type, and specification of backfill.

-6.4.2 Pipe Zone
+6.5.2 Pipe Zone

-The pipe zone for both mainline and Service Connection shall be defined as extending from the bottom of the pipe bedding to a point 12 inches above the outside of the pipe for the full width of the trench, for all classes of backfill.
-The pipe zone shall be backfilled with compacted 3/4 inch minus crushed gravel and shall provide a firm, unyielding support along the entire pipe length.
+The pipe zone for both mainline and Service Connection shall be defined as extending from the bottom of the pipe bedding to a point 12-inches above the outside of the pipe for the full width of the trench, for all classes of backfill.
+The pipe zone shall be backfilled with compacted 3/4-inch minus crushed gravel and shall provide a firm, unyielding support along the entire pipe length.
 Immediately following the placement of each pipe section, the crushed gravel pipe bedding shall be placed and compacted to the springline of the pipe.
 Special effort to properly bed the pipe by slicing backfill in the pipe haunches up to the springline shall be provided.
-Backfill shall then be placed and compacted in lifts of not greater than 6 inches to the top of the pipe zone.
+Backfill shall then be placed and compacted in lifts of not greater than 6-inches to the top of the pipe zone.

-6.4.3 Easements
+6.5.3 Easements

 After the Contractor has backfilled the pipe zone of the trench as required, the Contractor shall then backfill the balance of the trench, with the type of backfill specified on the approved plans.
-The Trench Backfill shall be mechanically compacted in 1-foot layers, to 95% of maximum density in roadways and 85% to 90% in all other areas.
+The trench backfill shall be mechanically compacted in 1-foot layers, to 95-percent of maximum density in roadways and 85 to 90-percent in all other areas.

-6.5 Backfill Classifications (District)
+6.5.4 Backfill Classifications